CueNIMBY

 Notifications don’t work

-• macOS: Grant notification permissions
+• macOS: Grant notification permissions.
+Install terminal-notifier: brew install terminal-notifier

-• Windows: Check notification settings
+• Windows: Check notification settings in Windows Settings

-• Linux: Verify notification daemon
+• Linux: Verify notification daemon is running: ps aux | grep notification

-• Install platform-specific libraries
+• Install platform-specific libraries (pync, win10toast, notify2)

 State not updating

-• Verify host exists in Cuebot
+• Verify host exists in Cuebot (check CueGUI > Monitor Hosts)

-• Check hostname matches
+• Check hostname matches exactly (case-sensitive)

-• Restart CueNIMBY
+• Restart CueNIMBY with --verbose to see detailed status

 Scheduler not triggering

-• Verify scheduler_enabled: true
+• Verify scheduler_enabled: true in configuration

-• Check time format (HH:MM, 24-hour)
+• Check time format is HH:MM in 24-hour format

-• Verify day names (lowercase)
+• Verify day names are lowercase (monday, tuesday, etc.)

-• Check schedule logic
+• Check schedule logic matches desired behavior

 Log files